-Environmental monitoring of the Norwegian continental shelf includes both monitoring of benthic habitats (sediments, mollusc fauna and benthic fauna) and monitoring of the water column.
+Environmental monitoring of the Norwegian continental shelf includes both monitoring of benthic habitats (sediments, soft and hard seabed fauna) and monitoring of the water column.
 The purpose of the environmental monitoring offshore is to achieve:

 - an overview and control of pollution from the offshore activities, including environmental impacts - an overview of the general condition and development around the individual facilities and in the regions (trends).